syncfusion-content/windowsforms-docs/WindowsForms/GroupView/GroupView-Items-Settings.md

 </table>

-> _Note: HighlightText property must be set to 'True' in all the cases._
+N> HighlightText property must be set to 'True' in all the cases._

 {% highlight C# %}